mikebell/mikebell.io/content/posts/2024-10-02-my-lemmy-experiment-is-over.md

 Like most people after the Reddit enshitification I was looking for a new home, Lemmy seemed like the right place.
 Rather than jump on the bigger servers I decided I'd selfhost it and have a another little part of the internet for myself, similar to how I have my own Mastodon instance.

-Selfhosting Lemmy was actually a lot easier than Mastodon so I was quite surprised to be up and running ans quickly as I was, posts started federating very quickly and I was seeing content from around 40-50 different communities I subscribed to across some of the bigger servers.
+Selfhosting Lemmy was actually a lot easier than Mastodon so I was quite surprised to be up and running as quickly as I was, posts started federating very quickly and I was seeing content from around 40-50 different communities I subscribed to across some of the bigger servers.

 ## Why take it down?